List of The Price Is Right pricing games: Pocket Change

 The game is played for a car.
 The contestant begins the game with $0.25, which is given as the car's initial selling price.
 Six digits are shown, five of which belong to the price of the car.
 The first digit in the price is revealed, and the contestant attempts to guess the remaining four digits, one at a time.
 Each incorrect choice raises the car's selling price by $0.25.
 When a digit is correctly chosen, it is removed from play and the contestant selects one of 20 envelopes from a gameboard without opening it.
 Each envelope contains a value between $0.00 and $2.00.

 After the contestant correctly guesses the fifth digit and selects a final envelope, the envelopes (four in all) are opened and the values inside are added to the initial bank of $0.25.
-The contestant wins if the bank total meets or exceeds the car's selling price, or if the contestant correctly guesses all five digits without an incorrect guess.
+The contestant wins if the bank total meets or exceeds the car's selling price, or if the contestant fills in the entire price without an incorrect guess.

 The first time the game was played, the contestant was not given the first digit and was required to guess all five digits in the price, resulting in five envelopes to be added to the initial $0.25.